Warm Service, Luxury Amenities and Mountain Views

-Located in the city center and spread over six acres, Quetta Serena Hotel is prominently located on Shahrah-e-Zarghoon in the Cantonment area.
-The hotel is conveniently accessible from all parts of the country and is linked by air, rail, and road network.
+The Serena Hotel in Quetta Pakistan is ideally located in the city center and spread over six acres.
+Our prominent location on Shahrah-e-Zarghoon in the Cantonment area is conveniently accessible from all parts of the country and is linked by air, rail, and road network.

-It has a character of its own.
-It has incorporated many stunning architectural and decorative elements of the local Baloch people - famed for their chivalry and martial prowess.
+Quetta Serena Hotel has a character of its own, incorporating many stunning architectural and decorative elements of the local Baloch people - famed for their chivalry and martial prowess.
 Traditional arts and crafts, decorative patterns and other graphic designs found throughout the plush interior of the hotel are an affirmation of pride in the local culture and aesthetic traditions.

-With stunning mountain views on all sides, the hotel is set amid flower-filled courtyards with fountains and water channels around the fruit orchards.
+With stunning mountain views on all sides, our luxury hotel in Quetta is set amid flower-filled courtyards with fountains and water channels around the fruit orchards.
 It provides guests with first-class amenities and a world of luxury where the service is warm and gracious.
-From the doormen to the reception, to the Room Service and everything in between, it promises to make each ones stay a memorable one.
+From the welcoming doormen and the friendly reception, to room service and everything in between, Quetta Serena Hotel promises to make each guest’s stay a memorable one.